AliSalih-ops/CinemaJavaApp/README.md

 A JavaFX-based desktop application that allows students to browse movies, view schedules, and reserve cinema seats inside the university.
 Admins can manage movie schedules and hall details.
 Designed with a modern UI and full MVC architecture.

 ---
+# Movie Reservation System

+## 🎥 Overview
+A web-based movie reservation system where students can browse movies, check showtimes, and reserve seats.
+Admins can schedule movies and manage showtimes.

+---

 ## 📸 Screenshots

 ### 1. Login / Demo Admin Access